 The escrow company.

-They’re the neutral party between the buyer and the seller in a real estate transaction.
+They’re the neutral party between the buyer and the seller.

 What does an escrow company do?